 The 220m long jetty is the most iconic attraction in Turi Beach.
 A long bridge out to the sea which measures a distance of 220m.
 During a non-hazy weather condition, you can get to see Singapore’s Marina Bay Sands and Johor Bahru at the end point of the bridge.
 When the sun sets and the lights glow, the bridge is a beautiful sight during the night.

 Why I Love Turi Beach

-I love the tranquility environment of Turi Beach and getting there from Singapore only takes an hour.
-The sight of the sea and close to nature living give my mind a total shift from the urban living.
+I love the tranquil environment of Turi Beach and getting there from Singapore takes an hour.
+The sight of the sea and close to nature living give my mind a total shift from the urban life.
 Staying in the Balinese cottages of Riani Wing, I get to catch the high and low tides of the sea and the passing by ships.

-Despite the resort do not have any play areas for children, the management has plans to include this in the future.
+Despite the fact that the resort does not have any play areas for children, the management has plans to include this in the future.
 Nevertheless, the family can still have fun in the swimming pool and enjoy family moments together out on the beach.
 This is a great getaway place to relax out of Singapore.

 Address of my visit

 Turi Beach Resort